 Make Friends and Influence People

 Stop us if you’ve heard this one before: You are who you know.
-Still, says Steinberg, the advice holds truer than ever these days, as, thanks to social networking services like LinkedIn, Facebook and Plaxo, corporate leaders and even titans of industry are just a single click away.
+Still, says Steinberg, the advice holds truer than ever these days, as, thanks to social networking services like LinkedIn,

 To start with, create a profile on these services that keeps an air of professional dignity about it (anything that wouldn’t fly at the office or a corporate event is a major no-no online as well), yet reflects your own signature personality.
 (Remember: It’s important to establish why you’re the one man or woman that best fits the job description and an irreplaceable go-to resource that employers can’t afford to do without.)
 Then use these platforms to connect with clients and colleagues, source professional recommendations and endorsements, and make introductions and outreach.
 Mind you, while it’s important to let others know you’re looking for gainful employment, always be aware of how these communications may be received.
 One should be polite to a fault, respectful of others’ time and never act boorish or desperate.